 What makes SaaS ventures so successful is their unique business model, thanks to which they are able to collect revenue on a regular basis.
 However, growing and scaling a company with a predictable revenue steam, is not an easy task.
 If you wish to thrive in the world of SaaS, you have to make thoughtful, data driven decisions, and keep a very close eye on the right performance metrics.

-Growth metrics are the core indicators of your company’s health – they are the body, heart and soul of your business.
+SaaS growth metrics are the core indicators of your company’s health – they are the body, heart and soul of your business.
 They allow you to analyze the momentum of your organization as well as its ability to grow and continue growing.

-Understanding your growth metrics would make you more aware of the rate at which your business is developing.
+Understanding your SaaS growth metrics would make you more aware of the rate at which your business is developing.
 They can help you stay on top of your game by identifying key areas for improvement, and by ensuring you successfully communicate your firm’s value to clients and investors.

 In this article, we will go over 11 of the key SaaS growth metrics to keep track of so your business can achieve sustained growth.